edwardalgorist/currency-converter/README.md

 ## Conclusion

 The CurrencyConverter package makes it easy to convert currencies using the exchangerate.host API.
 It has a simple and easy-to-use interface, and supports caching of API responses for faster performance.
 The package is well documented and easy to use, making it a great choice for any project that needs to convert currencies.

+Contributing
+Thank you for considering contributing to CurrencyConverter package!
+We welcome any contributions, bug reports, suggestions, and feedback.

+License
+The CurrencyConverter package is open-sourced software licensed under the [MIT](https://github.com/edwardalgorist/currency-converter/blob/master/LICENSE.md) license.